rcsb/mmtf/spec.md

 *Type*: [String](#types).

 *Description*: An ID for the structure, for example the PDB ID if applicable.
+If not in conflict with the format of the ID, it must be given in uppercase.

 *Example*: